How to Resign From a Job Immediately

 You also have the option to provide limited information in the letter but share a few more details when speaking with your supervisor face-to-face.
 Let them know that you didn’t foresee the circumstances.

-Finally, recognize that suddenly leaving your position may put your employer in a tough position.
+Lastly, recognize that suddenly leaving your current job may put your employer in a tough position.
 They might not be able to find a replacement before you leave.
 Acknowledge that this may mean they will be short-staffed for a bit.

 Any information or help you can offer through this transitional phase will likely be well-received.
 For example, you may be able to do a limited amount to update training manuals relevant to your position, make sure your filing system is in order, and compile instructions related to important aspects of your job before you leave.